Mary Ann Brown Patten

-Mary Ann Brown Patten or Patton (April 6, 1837 – March 18, 1861) was the first female commander of an American merchant vessel.
-She was the wife of Joshua Patten, captain of the merchant clipper ship Neptune’s Car.
+Mary Ann Brown Patten or Patton (April 6, 1837 – March 17, 1861) was the first female commander of an American merchant vessel.
+She was the wife of Joshua Patten, captain of the merchant clipper ship Neptune's Car.
 The ship was bound around Cape Horn from New York towards San Francisco when Joshua Patten collapsed from fatigue in 1856.
 His wife took command for 56 days, faced down a mutiny, and successfully managed to navigate the clipper ship into San Francisco.
-At the time of docking, she was 19 years old and eight months pregnant with her first child.
+At the time of docking, she was 19 years old and eight months pregnant with her only child.

 Early life and first voyage

-Mary Ann Brown was born in Chelsea, Massachusetts in 1837 to George and Elizabeth Brown.
-She married a young captain named Joshua Adams Patten in Boston on April 1, 1853 just before her 16th birthday.
-In 1855 Captain Patten was offered the command of a clipper ship named Neptune’s Car.
-Patten was hesitant to leave his wife for so long so early in their marriage, and so the ship’s owners granted permission for her to accompany him.
+Mary Ann Brown was born in Chelsea, Massachusetts, in 1837 to George and Elizabeth Brown.
+She married a young captain named Joshua Adams Patten in Boston on April 1, 1853, just before her 16th birthday.
+In 1855 Captain Patten was offered the command of a clipper ship named Neptune's Car.
+Patten was hesitant to leave his wife for so long so early in their marriage, and so the ship's owners granted permission for her to accompany him.

-Neptune’s Car was launched in 1853 and by 1855 the vessel had already developed a reputation for speed.
+Neptune's Car was launched in 1853 and by 1855 the vessel had already developed a reputation for speed.
 It was 216 feet long and weighed 1,617 tons.
-According to the New York Herald, Patten was a last minute replacement for the ship’s previous captain, who had taken ill shortly before the vessel was set to travel the world.
-The Herald claims that Joshua and Mary Patten were aboard Neptune’s Car preparing to leave the dock only twelve hours after they first received the offer.
+According to the New York Herald, Patten was a last minute replacement for the ship's previous captain, who had taken ill shortly before the vessel was set to travel the world.
+The Herald claims that Joshua and Mary Patten were aboard Neptune's Car preparing to leave the dock only twelve hours after they first received the offer.
 For the next 17 months they sailed to San Francisco, China, London, and back to New York.
 Mary passed the time learning navigation and assisting Joshua with his duties as captain.